didi/cube-ui/document/components/docs/en-US/scroll.md

   **6. Vertical nested scrolls - Vertical Scrolls**<sup>1.11.0</sup>

-  The `Scroll` component also supports nested scenes (currently only supports two levels of nesting).
-It's worth celebrating that you don't need to do any work, just use the `Scroll` component as usual.
-The `Scroll` component will determine if there is a nesting situation and handle nested scrolling issues.
-By default, nested `Scroll` has the same scrolling behavior as the browser's native nested scene.
+  The `Scroll` component also supports nested scenes (currently only supports two levels of nesting). when there is scroll nest, you need to config the inner `scroll` component's `nestMode` prop，the options can be 'native' or 'free'. when set to 'native', nested `Scroll` has the same scrolling behavior as the browser's native nested scene.
 The complete sample code is [here](https://github.com/didi/cube-ui/blob/master/example/pages/scroll/vertical-scrolls.vue).

   ```html
   <cube-scroll